raysan5/rguiicons/src/README.txt

 Once a icon has been created/edited, just save icons set file (.rgi) or export icon set image (.png) for preview and reference.

-rGuiIcons ONE also allows exporting icons set as code to embedd in custom programs or any other use.
+rGuiIcons ONE also allows exporting icons set as code for embedding in custom programs or any other use.

 rGuiIcons ONE comes with a powerful command line for icons formats conversion.